MostafaAbbas-git/Medical-Consultant/README.md

-# Private-Chat
+# Medical Consultant
- This is a simple private chat app between specialized doctors (Psychiatrists and Cardiologists) and patients who need a to have an urgent private conversation.
+ This is a private medical consultant messaging app between specialized doctors (psychiatrists, cardiologists etc..) and patients who need a to have an urgent private conversation.

 ## Table of Contents